Ecommerce Credit Card Processing Web Header

 Monthly fees.
 If you are using a third-party payment processor or payment gateway, there will be a subscription fee to access the service.

-PCI Compliance fees.
+PCI compliance fees.
 Businesses must stay PCI compliant if they are accepting credit card payments from customers.
 If your payment processor is managing this on your behalf, they may bill this as an additional service.

 Transaction fees.
-A transaction fee is charged every time a credit card payment is made at the point of sale (in this case, your eCommerce website).
-Because card not present transactions involve more risk than in-person transactions, online payments generally entail higher fees.
+A transaction fee is charged every time a credit card payment is made at the point of sale (in this case, your ecommerce website).
+Because card-not-present transactions involve more risk than in-person transactions, online payments generally entail higher fees.
 Transaction fees will be either charged as a percentage or as a dollar amount.

 Termination fees.
 Some payment processors will charge businesses a termination fee if they choose to end their contract early.
 This makes it costly to switch providers if you aren’t happy with the service.
 Consider looking for a virtual terminal that doesn’t enforce a cancellation fee.